Skip to content

 Wrist camera

-Begin by installing the fisheye lens onto the wrist camera:
+First, install the fisheye lens onto the wrist camera:

 Use the Kinova fisheye mount to install the fisheye lens.
 See video (2x speed):